Chart Color Schemes

 SOURCE: Planning portals and council registers, compiled by AreaSearch.
 Distance & bearing measured from the suburb midpoint.

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
-Notable ones include New England Highway - Singleton Bypass, Bridgman Ridge Estate - Hunterview, Singleton Housing Acceleration Plan, and Langham Estate - Hunterview.
-The following list details those most relevant.
+Local infrastructure projects, major planning initiatives, and developments play a key role in shaping local performance.
+AreaSearch has tracked 13 projects that are expected to influence the area.
+Prominent works include the New England Highway - Singleton Bypass, Bridgman Ridge Estate - Hunterview, the Singleton Housing Acceleration Plan, and Langham Estate - Hunterview, with the following details outlining the most significant projects.

 Professional plan users can use the search below to filter and access additional projects.